M4rwaneX/dingooChallenge/README.md

 ### Plot the circles based on the centroids

 As we can see, clusters seems to be found but It is clearly not visible.

+We get a `silhouette score = 0.43552443286869597` which is great but not perfect since we are looking for a value that is close to 1.
-Lets try to plot circles that take as center the centroid of the cluster and the radius the maximum of the distances from the centroid.
+Lets try to plot circles that take as center the centroid of the cluster and the radius the maximum of the distances from the centroid to see what is going on.

 ![Texte alternatif](src/clusters_kmeans_circles.png)